its-vccground/Vindriktning-2.0/README.md

     Download Zip file by clicking the green code button above.
     Follow the connections diagram to connect the wemos board to Vindriktning sensor (watch video 34 for details).
     Flash Wemos D1 mini with the provided Vindriktning-2.0 bin file.
-    Configure the module as explained in the video number 34 and you are good to go.
+    Configure the module as explained in the video number 34.
+    Configure A0(GPIO17) pin as ADC Light if you have connected LDR to pin A0 of D1 mini.
+    All Done !!!

 User Configuration Settings: